-We have made no revisions to the medical criteria in these listings; they remain the same as they now appear in the Code of Federal Regulations.
-This extension will ensure that we continue to have medical evaluation criteria in the listings to adjudicate claims for disability based on impairments in these body systems at step three of our sequential evaluation process.
+Other than extending the date during which the listings will be effective, we have made no revisions to the listings; they remain the same as they now appear in the Code of Federal Regulations.
+This extension will ensure that we continue to have the medical evaluation criteria in the listings to adjudicate disability claims in these body systems at step three of the sequential evaluation process.

 FOR FURTHER INFORMATION CONTACT:

-In this final rule, we are extending until July 1, 2005, the date on which several body system listings will no longer be effective, in order to allow sufficient time for us to revise them.
-These body systems are:
+In this final rule, we are extending until July 3, 2006, the date on which the listings for the following four body systems will no longer be effective:

 Growth Impairment (100.00)